 - Laboratory studies examining drug or alcohol administration in controlled conditions.

 - Neurocognitive processes associated with addictive behaviors such as cue reactivity, impulsivity, and decision making.
-Studies may include brain imaging (e.g., fMRI) and electrophysiological (e.g., EEG) methods.
+Studies may include behavioral, brain imaging (e.g., fMRI), and electrophysiological (e.g., EEG) methods.

-- Preliminary assessments of how candidate pharmacotherapies affect neurocognitive processes and mechanisms associated with addictive behaviors.
+- Preliminary assessments of how candidate pharmacotherapies for substance use disorders affect neurocognitive processes and mechanisms associated with addictive behaviors.

 - The development and testing of tools and methods for understanding addiction at the individual level.